heyitschrisw/eplansoft-interview/README.md

 Modify file path within the <Document /> component in App.js to read a specific pdf file.

+### Features

-Rectangle annotator can be dragged around the screen to highlight areas on the document.
+Rectangle annotator can be resized and dragged around the screen to highlight areas on the document.